-After spending a half hour deliberately at Park Hotel, we started carrying our backpack and walked to a restaurant that we saw last night, Salma Restaurant.
-This place was originally known from reading on the BackpackerBusuk blog.
+After spending a half-hour at Park Hotel, we started carrying our backpacks and walked to a restaurant that we saw last night, Salma Restaurant.
+I initially knew this place from reading on the BackpackerBusuk blog.
 The restaurant is located next to Lee Garden Plaza.
-Actually, a few weeks before I started this journey, I had a message with Fatt (founder of BackpackerBusuk) and tried to get some information about Thailand.
-For your information, her blog is among the earliest referral sites for many new or long-running backpackers but have not yet set foot on Thailand (or Indochina).
-She likes sharing knowledge and welcomes those who are interested in traveling especially since childhood, such as our children, Aqif.
+A few weeks before I started this journey, I had a conversation with Fatt via Facebook (founder of BackpackerBusuk) and tried to get information about Thailand.
+For your information, her blog is among the earliest referral sites for many new or long-running backpackers but have not yet set foot in Thailand (or Indochina).
+She likes sharing knowledge and welcomes those interested in traveling, especially since childhood, such as our children, Aqif.

 We felt very far when walking to Salma Restaurant with a heavy backpack, but it’s only 450 meters away.
 Do you want GPS coordinates for Salma Restaurant?
 Type directly in Google Maps or enter search “7.006241, 100.472509”.

-While walking next to Lee Garden Plaza, I looked around and saw Hamid’s Restaurant.
+While walking next to Lee Garden Plaza, I looked around and came across Hamid’s Restaurant.
 We then crossed the road to get there and looked at the menu shown outside the restaurant.
-Oh my, the price is very expensive.
+Oh my, the price is very high.
 About 2 to 2.5 times more expensive than Salma Restaurant.
 As always, I then hint at Tatie … “let’s get out of here!” … hehe.
-But if you still want to eat here, the location is right in front of Lee Garden.
+But if you still want to eat here, the location is right in front of Lee Garden Plaza.

 Haa … we’ve finally arrived here.
-When entering inside the restaurant, as always, the way the customer’s looked at us is quite weird.
+When entering the restaurant, as always, the way the customers looked at us is pretty weird.
 Not because of our appearance, maybe because of the big backpack that we’re carrying.
 Luckily the waiter here is friendly and loves to treat Aqif.
 First of all, I reached the menu list.
 Prices are very cheap, just like the prices in local Malaysian restaurants.
 Otherwise, the price for a single plate of fried rice reaches MYR15 in other restaurants in Hat Yai.
 Don’t expect us to drop into an expensive restaurant like that.
-There are many more ways to save.
+There are many more ways to save expenses.

-Actually, I want to show the paracord on my wrist.
-I made it myself.
-Tatie has made a more beautiful paracord.
-She made paracord into a wrist band for the watch!
+I want to show the paracord on my wrist.
+We created it ourself and Tatie has created a more beautiful paracord.
+She converts the paracord into a wristband for the watch!
 Paracord is ideal for rugged activities like backpacking, hiking, jungle trekking and others.
-For the next trip, we intend to buy a Mi Band 2 watch aiming to track the number of steps, calories and heartbeat during travel.
+For the next trip, we intend to buy a Mi Band 2 watch to track the number of steps, calories and heartbeat during travel.

 A little while waiting for food to arrive.
-I didn’t care how slow the chef to cook our food because there is a balance of 2.5-hour to go before our train arrive.
+I didn’t care how slow the chef was to cook our food because there is a balance of 2.5-hour to go before our train arrives.
 We order regular fried rice for two people.
-We did not order water, just sip from mineral water bottles that we bought.
+We did not order drinking water, just sip from mineral water bottles that we bought.
 Aqif can’t wait to eat because he’s hungry.

-Before moving on to Hat Yai Railway Station, we ordered an extra two packs of chicken fried rice and another packet of food that I had forgotten.
+Before moving on to Hat Yai Railway Station, we ordered an extra two packs of chicken fried rice and another packet of food which I can’t remember its name while writing this blog.
 The purpose is to be served as a dinner on the train later.
 Look at some of the food packages we put on the table.
 It’s a lot .. including a snack and fruit bought at Kim Yong Market earlier.
-Then, 10 meters from Salma Restaurant there is a 7E shop.
+Then, 10 meters from Salma Restaurant, there is a 7E shop.
 As always, we bought two large bottles of mineral water as a supply.
 A 1.5-liter bottle is priced at THB13.
-Eh, uh … cheap is it?
+Eh, uh … cheap, is it?
 If we convert the money, it’s only worth MYR1.50.
 This is pure mineral water instead of RO water.

-Actually, after arriving at Prachuap Khiri Khan, I did throw away the train tickets and supposedly should keep it for our expenses record.
-So, when I’m writing this blog, I forgot the time we left and arrived.
-And I have to refer to “Date Taken” in the photo.
-I estimate the departure time at 4.30pm and arrive at Prachuap Khiri Khan at 4.55am.
+Actually, after arriving at Prachuap Khiri Khan, I accidentally threw away the train tickets and supposedly should keep them for our expenses record.
+So, when I’m writing this blog, I forgot when we left Hat Yai and arrived in Prachuap Khiri Khan.
+And I have to refer to the “Date Taken” in the photo.
+So, I estimate the departure time at 4.30 pm and arrive at Prachuap Khiri Khan at 4.55 am.
 It’s a 12 hours journey.
 I’ll tell you more about the train.

 Ok …. from the 7E store, we were supposed to walk to Hat Yai Railway Station.
 Our load at that time is getting heavier, coupled with plastic bags in both hands.
-Tatie did not hold anything in hand because she needs to standby if Aqif did not want to walk and ask for a hand carry.
-Just 100 meters away, I felt a heavy burden.
+Tatie did not hold anything because she needed to standby if Aqif did not want to walk and be carried.
+Just about 100 meters away, I began to felt a heavy burden.
 So I asked the driver of a tuk-tuk in front of Lee Garden Plaza .
-The actual price of the fares is THB100, I ask for less and get a price of THB80.
-Hmmm … we don’t care to pay for it because it is very necessary to ride the tuk-tuk.
+The actual price of the fares is THB100.
+I tried to bargain and got as low as THB80.
+Hmmm … we don’t care to pay for it because it is vital to riding the tuk-tuk.

 Journey to Prachuap Khiri Khan

-After entering the station building, as usual, it is necessary to scan the backpack through the X-Ray machine and all kinds of bags that are being carried.
+After entering the station building, as usual, it is necessary to scan the backpack through the X-Ray machine and all kinds of bags carried.
 Then we all went to the toilet.
-Well, we need to be in front of the runway half an hour before the train comes up.
+Well, we need to be in front of the runway half an hour before the train arrived.

 Eh … the train has arrived!
-Just kidding.
+Nah, just kidding.
 Not yet.
-It is a 3rd class shuttle train from Padang Besar (Perlis).
+That is a 3rd class shuttle train from Padang Besar (Perlis).
 The train system in Thailand is the first time for me.
-So, many things are a bit confused about what platforms, which runway and the number of trains to look for.
-There is information printed on the ticket, but on the platform side, there is no signboard.
+So, many things are confused about which platforms, which runway, and to look for the train number.
+There’s a piece of information printed on the ticket, but there is no signboard on the platform side.

 I asked a question almost twice to the guards there to satisfy my extreme anxiety.
-Try to see the picture above, there are three rails, right?
-That’s why I’m diligent to ask which one.
+Try to see the picture above.
+There are three rails, right?
+That’s why I’m diligent in asking which one.
 Imagine, in the middle, there is a train from the other direction stop there and the real rail that we have to wait is at the far right one.
 The train has arrived and you are standing in the middle.
-The train carriages in the middle are very long, how do you want to cross to the right?
+The train carriages in the middle are very long.
+How do you want to cross to the right?
 LOL.
-Actually, you can cross to the right … just climb the train on the central rail and jump to the other side.
+You can cross to the right … just climb the train on the central rail and jump to the other side.

-We sat briefly next to Thai couple.
+We sat briefly next to a Thai couple.
 There are lots of items brought by the local people.
 Just look behind Tatie and Aqif.
-As I said, there are two rails that can make you confused.
-An advice for you, check exactly where you should wait.
+As I said, two rails can make you confused.
+Advice for my readers, check exactly where you should wait.

 Suddenly, I just remembered.
 Oops!
 I have not yet filled the mineral water in our water bottle.
 Soon I filled it up, hoping that “the train should not yet arrive”.
-Being a father, I should be prepared for any circumstances that come from the front, back, left and right.
-Need to look at my child.
-Need to look for our backpack and much more that we need to be aware of.
+Being a father, I should be prepared for any circumstances from the front, back, left and right.
+I need to look at my child, our backpacks and much more that we need to be aware of.

-Looks like how heavy my backpack is.
+Look how heavy my backpack is.
 We’re still in Hat Yai and not yet finish traveling to 10 more cities.
-I guess, when we arrived at the 11th cities, the backpack might look like a ‘belacan’ (something like a baby puree).
-I just bought this backpack specially for this trip.
-I believe in the brand of Deuter because I used to wear it during travel to London in 2009.
-Be sure to buy the original Deuter brand!
+I guess, when we arrived at the 11th city, the backpack might look like a ‘belacan’ (something thick and viscous similar to a baby puree).
+I just bought this backpack that I used mainly for this trip.
+I believe in the brand of Deuter because I used to wear it during my travel to London in 2009.
+So be sure to buy the original Deuter brand!

 Waiting again …………… where is our train located now?
 As such, I treat boredom by pretending to be a professional photographer.
 There is also a time in which I observe the activities and behaviors of the Thai people here.

-Seen from a distance there is a train approaching.
+From a distance, there is a train approaching.
 Is that a train that we are going to ride?
 Closer, closer and closer.
 That’s right!
 It seems that all the passengers have begun to lift their bags.
-The seller who sold the food in a train was also preparing to board.
+The seller who sold the food on a train was also preparing to board it.

-Once inside the train, our sleeper berth located in the third row from the entrance.
-We put our backpack and other items.
+Once inside the train, our sleeper berth is located in the third row from the entrance.
+We put our backpacks and other items.
 For those who read my previous post, we booked a side-by-side bed.
 Fortunately, no one was sitting in front of us, either me or Tatie.
-Shortly between 6.30pm and 7.00pm, train assistant will come to transform the seat into a bed.
+Shortly in between 6.30 pm and 7.00 pm, the train assistant will come to transform the seat into a bed.

 Off course!
 I didn’t want to miss taking photos here.
 This is my first time boarding a train with a sleeper berth.